hallieswan/Agora/docker/README.md

 Files in this directory:

-- `Dockerfile`: creates the `agora/data` docker image, which contains data for a particular Agora data release (manifest synId + version) and team images and will seed a mongodb at start up using `import-data.sh`
+- `Dockerfile`: creates the `agora-data` docker image, which contains data for a particular Agora data release (manifest synId + version) and team images and will seed a mongodb at start up using `import-data.sh`
-- `docker-compose.yml`: spins up `mongo` and `agora/data` docker containers
+- `docker-compose.yml`: spins up `mongo` and `agora-data` docker containers

 ## Workflow Setup